noisette44/uCrop-n-Edit/README.md

 ## uCrop'n'Edit - Image Cropping + Editing Library for Android

-#### This is a fork of "<a href="https://github.com/Yalantis/uCrop">uCrop</a>" Image Cropping Library for Android with additional Brightness and Contrast functionallity.
+#### Using the source code of "<a href="https://github.com/Yalantis/uCrop">uCrop</a>", I’ve added two another features to the app: Brightness and Contrast.
+With these features, you can further enhance your images.

 <p align="center" style="background-color:#ededed">
   <img src="preview.gif" width="320" height="560">